Konjunktivaitisi kwa Watoto Waliozaliwa Karibuni

 Symptoms of conjunctivitis may vary depending on the cause of the infection.

-Conjunctivitis caused by chlamydia usually begins 5 to 14 days after delivery but sometimes as late as 6 weeks after.
+Conjunctivitis caused by Chlamydia bacteria usually begins 5 to 14 days after delivery.
 Newborns have swollen eyelids and a watery discharge from the eyes that contains increasing amounts of pus.
 The infection can sometimes be severe.

-Conjunctivitis caused by gonorrhea usually begins 2 to 5 days after delivery.
+Conjunctivitis caused by Neisseria gonorrhoeae bacteria usually begins 2 to 5 days after delivery.
 Newborns have severe inflammation of the eyelids and discharge of pus from the eyes.
-Without treatment, blindness may occur.
+Without treatment, sores may develop on the corneas and blindness may occur.

 Conjunctivitis in a Newborn